 The Zagreb office is located in the city’s business district.
 The building itself is a huge office space shared with several different companies.
 Outside there’s access to public transport and a lot of restaurants.
-Most of Spyrosoft employees come to work by car, even though Zagreb tends to have quite a heavy traffic at times [laughs].
-We also have several people coming by bikes.
+Most of Spyrosoft employees come to work by car, even though Zagreb tends to have quite heavy traffic at times [laughs].
+We also have several people coming by bike.

 How is the office organised?
-How large it is and what areas are there?
+How large is it, and what areas are there?

 We have smaller office rooms where three or four people work and a small kitchen where you can make your coffee.
 There’s a large conference room that’s often used for company lunches and events with a larger group of people.
 Right by the entrance to the building, there are also two small coffee places with coffee to go.
 As you can see, coffee is very important to us [laughs].

-What are the wellbeing elements of the office?
+What are the well-being elements of the office?
 How would you rate the chillout room, the food places around it, bike rooms and parking spaces?

-The building itself is located on the intersection of two major roads, so there’s a big market nearby and several coffee and food places as well, so you can easily find a spot to eat.
+The building itself is located at the intersection of two major roads, so there’s a big market nearby and several coffee and food places as well, so you can easily find a spot to eat.

-How does an individual desk space look like?
+What does an individual desk space look like?

 Each person gets their own desk.
-You also get a chair and an equipment of your choice, including a computer, keyboard and a monitor.
-Of course, you can decorate your space as you wish, so for example, on my desk, there’s a little bonsai tree.
+You also get a chair and equipment of your choice, including a computer, keyboard and a monitor.
+Of course, you can decorate your space as you wish, so, for example, on my desk, there’s a little bonsai tree.
 I would say that the office itself is quite green [laughs].

 Do you have any activities that you routinely do in the office?
 How would you describe the overall atmosphere?

-Our team is Zagreb is quite tight-knit as we currently have just 8 people working from our office, so the atmosphere is very open and informal.
+Our team in Zagreb is quite tight-knit as we currently have just 8 people working from our office, so the atmosphere is very open and informal.
 As I’ve mentioned, we do have company lunches in the office space when we all eat together.
 We also organise parties to celebrate release dates and such.
 And obviously, we do drink coffee together during short breaks during the day.

 What type of professional development can you expect once you start working at Spyrosoft?

 I would say that joining our office in Zagreb is perfect for any engineer who would like to know about automotive tools as the access to this sector itself is quite closed/restricted, so it’s hard to get to know it and gain experience once you’re still at the university.
 So, it’s a good entry point into the industry.
-There’s also possibility to specialise in the future, after you’ve gained some general knowledge and got exposed to many technologies.
+There’s also a possibility to specialise in the future, after you’ve gained some general knowledge and got exposed to many technologies.

 What are the benefits at the Zagreb office, and which benefit is the most important to you?

 From my perspective, the main reason why I’m here are great colleagues I can work with.
-As for the benefits, we do have access to the gym that’s in the same building and that’s partially paid for by the company.
+As for the benefits, we do have access to the gym that’s in the same building, and that’s partially paid for by the company.
 That’s perfect for me.
-We also do have free coffee in the office which I also really appreciate [laughs].
+We also do have free coffee in the office, which I also really appreciate [laughs].